 - Have your vision checked annually.

 - Wear sturdy, nonskid shoes at all times.

 - Make your home environment safer.

 100% of ER doctors agree that an annual Home Safety Assessment is important to keep seniors safe at home.

 A comprehensive Home Safety Assessment can pay for itself by avoiding the high cost of injury or assisted living.

 Who is Age Safe America?

-Age Safe America® is a national membership, training and advocacy organization dedicated to meet the growing need for Home Safety Assessments and Aging-in-Place Home Modifications.
+Age Safe America® is a national membership, training, advocacy and services organization dedicated to meet the growing need for Home Safety Assessments and Aging-in-Place Home Modifications.
 Members are independent advisors, providers, contractors and professionals dedicated to helping seniors and their families determine the steps necessary to maximize both safety and independence.

 Today in America someone is turning 65 every 8 seconds.
 Our Advisor and Business Members provide assessments, solutions, product recommendations and installation.